mp-se/gravitymon/src_docs/source/configuration.rst

 * **Gravity format:**

    Gravity format can be eihter `SG` or `Plato`.
-The device will use SG Internally and convert to Plato when displaying data.
+The device will use SG Internally and convert to Plato when displaying or sending data.

 * **Gravity formula:**

    Gravity formula is compatible with standard iSpindle formulas so any existing calculation option can be used.
 You can also use the feature to create the formula by supplying the raw data.
 See :ref:`create-formula`

+   The gravity formula accepts to paramaters, **tilt** for the angle or **temp** for temperature (temperature inserted into the formula will be in celsius).
+I would recommend to use the formula calculation feature instead since this is much easier.

 * **Temperature correct gravity:**

-   Will apply a temperature calibration formula to the gravity as a second step.
+   Will apply a temperature calibration formula to the gravity as a second step after gravity has been calculated.
+It's also possible to build this into the gravity formula.

 .. warning::
    This formula assumes that the calibration has been done at 20°C / 68°F.